redhat-developer/intellij-openshift-connector/README.md

 - first your phone number and country code
 - then a verification code that you will receive on your smartphone.

-So it is now possible to provision and log in to Developer Sandbox from the OpenShift Connector and connect it to the Developer Sandbox environment.
+So it is now possible to provision and log in to Developer Sandbox from the OpenShift Toolkit and connect it to the Developer Sandbox environment.

 Open the `OpenShift` window (`Window → OpenShift`):